idaholab/moose/framework/doc/content/source/problems/SolutionInvalidity.md

 ```
 *** Warning ***
 The Solution Invalidity warnings are detected but silenced!
-Use Problem/allow_invalid_solution=false to activate
+Use Problem/show_invalid_solution_console=true to show invalid solution counts
 ```

 The Solution Invalid Warning can also be printed out immediately after it is detected by setting [!param](/Problem/FEProblem/immediately_print_invalid_solution) to `true`.